Jestfer/airport_challenge_coach/process/dev-story.md

 # What the thing does

 - WHEN we have an airport
+    - [] an initial capacity can be specified
+    - WHEN it is full
-    - WHEN a plane takes off
+        - [x] a plane can take off
-        - confirm plane is no longer at airport
+        - [x] confirm plane is no longer at airport
+        - [X] a plane cannot land
+    - WHEN has capacity
-    - plane should be able to land
+        - [x] plane can land

 ---